 Chemical reactions were measured over a period of 30 years.

 This chart shows the mean square amplitude of the data scatter (dotted line) and the Wolf number, a measure of solar activity, (solid line).
+The two are clearly correlated showing that high solar activity is associated with more ‘certainty’ in the rate of chemical reactions.

 Related pages: ESP and the Shnoll effect Giorgio Piccardi